marykdb/maryk/core/documentation/query.md

 ### Scan
 With [`ScanRequest`](../common/src/main/kotlin/maryk/core/query/requests/ScanRequest.kt)
 multiple objects can be queried by passing a startKey to scan from and filters on key parts to end it.
-It is possible to filter the results with [filters](filters.md), order or limit the results (default= 100).
+To select a subset of values in the query use `select` It is possible to filter the results with [filters](filters.md), order or limit the results (default= 100).
 It is also possible to include soft deleted results by passing `filterSoftDeleted=false`.